CyberSecuriTim/ad-gpo-deployment/README.md

     was created by the Powershell script for your lab)😂.
 I'm sure whoever it was sends their kindest regards. </h2>
 <p>

   - Now you can keep experimenting within your Active Directory Domain at your own discretion using your Domain Client and Domain Controller.
-In fact, you could always take a look at the lab I did for building a basic intuition for DNS (Domain Name System) which uses this same AD infrastructure that we have built in these previous two labs.
+  - In fact, feel free to take a look at the lab I did for building a basic intuition for DNS (Domain Name System) which uses this same AD infrastructure that we have built in these previous two labs.
      - It is linked right [here](https://github.com/CyberSecuriTim/dns-overview).
 </p>